 In 1998, the Guptons purchased Rocklands, a historic property near Gordonsville, VA.
 As CEO of Gordonsville Preservation Associates, Jacqueline led the transformation of the center of the town (with son Garrick); these efforts have been recognized by the Garden Club of America, who presented her its “Historic Preservation Commendation” award.
 With the help of Nicole Yancey, Jacqueline also established a Sister City program between Gordonsville and Thoré-la-Rochette (the village of Rochambeau).
 Most recently, she has been awarded “La Médaille d’Or de Solidarité et Valeur” by La Renaissance Française – USA, an organization devoted to promoting French language and culture in the United States.

 Edward moved with his family to Charlottesville from New England several years ago after retiring as an International Business Consultant.
 Edward, a North Carolina State University alumnus, lived and worked in Europe for many years and has been a life-long lover of the French language.
 Since his retirement, he has held several temporary assignments at area high schools teaching French and German.
-He enjoys leading the AFC's monthly Saturday morning coffees and is a member of the Charlottesville Sister Cities Commission.
+He enjoys leading the AFC's monthly Saturday morning coffees and is a former member of the Charlottesville Sister Cities Commission.

 Philippe Heuschen has over 17 years experience in finance and accounting.
 Most recently he was Director of Financial Services in charge of providing outsourced accounting services to four UVA related foundations.
 Prior to that role he was the Controller for the Thomas Jefferson Foundation, which owns and operates Monticello.
 Philippe has over 13 years experience specifically focused on not-for-profit finance and accounting.